North-West-Wind/cls/README.md

 As I told you, this is just a file manager and command runner.
 This only works on Linux with a PulseAudio provider.
 If you want a soundboard for other platforms or providers similar to this, I recommend [Soundux](https://github.com/Soundux/Soundux).

+The features of this program is now weird enough that I am considering making it cross-platform.

 ### Dependencies
 - `ffmpeg` (Optional)
 - `pulseaudio` / `pipewire-pulse` / anything to provides `pactl` and `pacat`